-08. Decisions.
-(7-1-21)T

-- a.
-Unless otherwise specified below, any decision of the Commission requires a majority vote of four (4) Commissioners.
-(7-1-21)T - i.
+06. Witnesses and Documents.
+The Commission allows for the participation of attorneys, $\frac{families}{families}$ supporters of the offender, parolee, victims, and others who have a direct relationship to the specific hearing or offender/parolee. $\frac{(7-1-21)T(10-13-21)T}{(7-1-21)T(10-13-21)T}$ a.
+Unless otherwise specified below, $a\underline{A}$ ny decision of the full Commission requires a majority vote of four (4) Commissioners.
+Panels of less than the full commission are identified below.
+(7-1-21)T(10-13-21)T i.
 Two (2) members of the Commission may meet to make decisions on the disposition of parole violations.
 Such decisions must be unanimous.
-In the event they are not unanimous, then the parole violation disposition decision will be made by a majority of the full Commission at the next quarterly meeting, pursuant to Section 20-210, Idaho Code.
-(7-1-21)T - ii.
+In the event they are not unanimous, then the parole violation disposition decision will be continued and made by a majority of the full Commission at the next quarterly meeting, pursuant to Section $\frac{20-210}{20-1002}$ , Idaho Code.
+(7-1-21)T(10-13-21)T ii.
 Three (3) members of the Commission may meet to make decisions to grant or deny parole.
 Such decisions must be unanimous.
-In the event they are not unanimous, then the decision to grant or deny parole will be made by a majority of the full Commission at the next quarterly meeting, pursuant to Section 20-210, Idaho Code.
+In the event they are not unanimous, then the decision to grant or deny parole will be continued and made by a majority of the full Commission at the next quarterly meeting, pursuant to Section $\frac{20-210}{20-1002}$ , Idaho Code.
+(7 1-21)T(10-13-21)T b.

-(7-1-21)T - b.
 Decisions will be given orally following the hearing and deliberation of a case by the Commission.
 The decision may be sent to the offender in writing with specific information/conditions.
-(7-1-21)T - c.
+(7-1-21)T e.
 Following the decision being given orally, further testimony is allowed only at the discretion of the Commission, or the Executive Director, or hearing officer.
-(7-1-21)T - d.
+(7.1-21)T dc.
 In the case of a review without a Commission hearing, the decision will be published within a reasonable time on the Commission website.
-(7-1-21)T - e.
+(7-1-21)T ed.
 Any decision made by the Commission may be reconsidered at any time.
-The Commission or Executive Director may bring forward any case determined to need reconsideration before the next hearing session as described in Section 105.
-(7-1-21)T
+The Commission or Executive Director may bring forward any case determined to need reconsideration before the next hearing session as described in Section pursuant to Rule 105.
+(7-1-21)T(10-13-21)T